-Potential impacts to Alameda whipsnake include 0.59 acre of permanent and 13.23 acres of temporary loss of upland dispersal and foraging habitat.
+Potential impacts to Alameda whipsnake include permanent, long-term temporary, and shortterm temporary loss of upland dispersal and foraging habitat.
 No impacts to designated critical habitat Unit 3 are anticipated.
 The resource study area for the resource includes the BSA with a 2-mile buffer.
 This distance provides a reasonable study boundary that balances the typical species dispersal range of 1,640 feet from scrub habitat with the maximum dispersal range of 4 miles (USFWS 2011b).
 Section 2.3.5.2 provides information about the resource health for this species.